SSP Celebrates Month of Military Child

 |0

-This work, SSP Celebrates Month of Military Child, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SSP Celebrates Month of Military Child, by Edvin Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.